nextflow-io/training/docs/hello_nextflow/06_hello_config.md

 ### What's next?

-Learn how to change process resource allocations.
+Learn how to control the resources allocated for executing processes.

 ---

+TODO update this section

 ## 4. Allocate compute resources with process directives